neurodata/graphstats/README.md

 For interactive demos of the functions, please check out the vignettes built into the package.
 They can be accessed as follows:

+## SIEM

 ```
 require(graphstats)
 vignette('siem')
 ```

+with a more in-depth demo found at [SIEM model](http://docs.neurodata.io/graphstats/siem/siem.html).

 # Usage